CeNCOOS/web-analytics-concave/README.md

 `generate-analytics.py` creates a csv file which is then moved over to skyrocket8 via a scp command.
 In order to scp, you have to setup an SSH-KEY and give the public key to Skyrocket8.
 Pat can help with setting this up.

 ## Update
 The new google data api (ga4) is running currently on the CeNCOOS website.
-The monthly file and daily files are now get_monthly_ga4_update.py and get_analytics_ga4_cencoos_update.py
+The monthly file and daily files are now get_monthly_ga4_update.py and get_analytics_ga4_cencoos_update.py<p>
+The update files have been placed into the repository.
+Note that Google IDs and Google credential files have been removed and you will need to add your own IDs and credentials in the appropriate places to have the code run.